 Clara's faculty lecture, "Robot Technology Use: Threat or Treasure?
 The Impact of Robotization on Employee Well-Being" happened on December 1, 2016.

 Stephan Winter is a former CITS Visiting Research Scholar.
-He is a Postdoctoral Researcher in the Department of Social Psychology, Media, and Communication at the University of Duisburg-Essen in Germany.
-Dr. Winter's research focuses primarily on credibility and information selection as well as on processes of attitude formation and expression in new environments.
-Furthermore, he is interested in online journalism, science communication, and online self-presentation.
-To learn more about Stephan's current and past research see his Curriculum Vitae.
+He is an Assistant Professor of Persuasive Communication at the University of Amsterdam in the Netherlands.
+Dr. Winter's research focuses primarily on credibility and information selection as well as on processes of attitude formation and expression in new media environments.
+Furthermore, he is interested in personalization and message targeting in social media.
+To learn more about Stephan's current and past research see his Homepage at the University of Amsterdam.

 Stephan's faculty lecture, "I like the news: Informational uses of social media and processes of attitude formation and expression" happened on November 18, 2014.